AMASPC-Org/funlist/Fun_Rating_System.md

 ## Conclusion

-The FunList.ai Fun Rating System is designed to surface the most enjoyable events to users based on a combination of:
+The FunList.ai Funalytics™ Scoring System is designed to surface the most enjoyable events to users based on a combination of:

-- Explicit fun ratings
+- AI-powered Funalytics™ scores (CommunityVibe™ + FamilyFun™)
 - Geographic relevance
 - Event attributes matching
 - Administrative curation

 This multi-faceted approach ensures that users can quickly discover events that match their interests and location while prioritizing those with the highest potential for enjoyment.

+For complete technical documentation, see [Funalytics™ Documentation](docs/FUNALYTICS_DOCS.md).